KnpLabs/php-github-api/doc/issues.md

 $client->api('issue')->update('KnpLabs', 'php-github-api', 4, array('state' => 'open'));
 ```

-Reopens the fourth issue of the repo "php-github-api" of the user "ornicar".
-Requires authentication.
+Reopens the fourth issue of the repo "php-github-api" of the user "KnpLabs".
 Returns an array of information about the issue.

 ### Update an issue

+> Requires authentication.

 ```php
 <?php